 To execute a ToolDef script in the Eclipse IDE, right click the file or an open text editor for the script, and choose Execute ToolDef.
-Alternatively, choose Execute ToolDef... to first shown an option dialog, where several options that influence how the script is executed, before actually executing the script.
+Alternatively, choose Execute ToolDef... to first shown an option dialog.
+The dialog shows several options that influence how the script is executed.
+These options can be configured as desired before executing the script.

-It is also possible to start executing a script by pressing F10, while a .tooldef file is selected or an open text for such a file has the focus.
-Finally, clicking the corresponding toolbar icon ( ) has the same effect.
+It is also possible to start executing a script by pressing F10, while a .tooldef file is selected or an open text editor for such a file has the focus.
+Finally, clicking the corresponding toolbar icon (\checkmark) has the same effect.